himansu2/BoomBike-Multiple-Linear-Regression/README.md

 # BoomBike Multiple Linear Regression Assignmnet
-> Linear Regression performed on the Boombikes bike rental dataset as part of an assignment.
+> Multiple Linear Regression performed on the Boombikes bike rental dataset as part of an assignment.

 ## Problem Statement